advancedrei/Xbox.Music/README.md

 [Xbox.Music](http://github.com/AdvancedREI/Xbox.Music)
 =================

 Xbox.Music is a Portable Class Library that makes it easy to interact with the new Xbox Music API.
+It handles all of the nuances of the API for you, like automatically renewing your token every 10 minutes and building DeepLinks that launch the official Xbox Music client when clicked, so you can just focus on building epic experiences.

 Works on .NET 4.5, Windows Phone 8, and Windows 8.x, as well as Android and iOS through Mono.